linrongbin16/fzfx.nvim/README.md

 ### Windows

-`grep`, `find`, `cat`, etc are unix/linux builtin commands, while on Windows we don't have a builtin shell environment, so install rust commands such as `rg`, `fd`, `bat`, etc should be better choice.

-While still recommend Windows users install linux shell commands, since utils like `echo`, `curl`, `mkdir` are internally used by somewhere.
+Windows users will have to install the linux shell environment, since basic linux commands such as `echo`, `curl`, `mkdir` are internally required.

 <details>
 <summary><i>Click here to see how to install linux commands</i></summary>